Forests and savannas

 Unstressed bur oaks that get bur oak blight almost always survive without any treatments.
 We have observed that many bur oaks showing branch dieback, that also get severe bur oak blight, have sustained root damage in the past (for example, from construction) or have root disease.
 In those cases, we do not consider bur oak blight the problem.
 Arborists report widely varying levels of success at treating bur oak blight with the fungicide propiconazole or the plant growth regulator paclobutrazol.
 Therefore, at this time, we recommend you first consider if there was previous root damage, root disease, or some other problem.
 If there is, then treating bur oak blight might not make sense.
 Consider treatments for bur oak blight as experimental, since results vary so widely.

 If you treat your bur oak for bur oak blight, you shouldn't need to treat your tree again for several years.
-We recommend you'd only treat again after the oak has had severe bur oak blight for a couple years in a row.
+We recommend you'd only treat again after the oak has had severe bur oak blight for a couple of years in a row.